alphagov/forms/ADR/ADR012-use-rails-api-for-api.md

 battle tested like other open source software.
 Again it would be fairly easy to implement at first but would soon be missing out on vital features.

-Team members would still have to understand grape and having to learn two very frameworks
+Team members would still have to understand grape and having to learn two very different frameworks

 ### Option 3 - Switch to using Rails API
 GDS recommends Rails API https://docs.publishing.service.gov.uk/manual/conventions-for-rails-applications.html#use-api_only-mode-for-api-projects